 - The following ensembles regularly tour throughout the United States, including Hawaii: The Concordia Choir, Donne di Canto, Men's Chorus, Concordia Wind Orchestra, Concordia Sinfonietta, Concert Handbells, Spirit Bells.

 - Concordia sends a music ensemble on an international tour every other year.
 In summer 2019, the Concordia Wind Orchestra toured to Paris and Normandy for the 75th anniversary of D-Day ceremonies, and played in cathedrals in the Netherlands.
 In 2017, the Concordia Choir and Concordia Sinfonietta toured major sites in Germany as part of the 500th anniversary of the Reformation.
-International tours are scheduled to resume in summer 2022, with the Concordia Choir touring to Europe.
+International tours will resume in May 2023, with the Concordia Choir touring to Spain and Portugal.
+Future tour announcements are coming soon.

 - Concordia's music majors study in the following areas: commercial music, music education (pre-teacher certification), instrumental performance, keyboard performance, vocal performance, church music, and composition.
 All music majors are extensively prepared for excellence in leadership/collaboration, music contextualization, performance musicianship, practical musicianship, and critical listening.